 The Impact of Your Donation to Lit Up

-Your donation to Lit Up 2020 will directly fund initiatives to amplify the voices of Black writers and expand the Boston Writers of Color Group
+Your donation to 2021 Lit Up will directly fund financial aid for teen and adult writers as well as programming to amplify the voices of Black writers and writers of color.

-GrubStreet reaffirms our commitment to addressing systemic racism starting from our classrooms and offices, to the broader publishing and writing sphere at large.
-We know that BIPOC (Black, Indigenous, People of Color) writers continue to face inequitable access to opportunities for artistic creation and publication.
-This year at Lit Up, we are raising funds to expand current programs and establish new tangible initiatives to tackle inequity in writing and publishing and to promote the work of talented Black writers and writers of color.
+GrubStreet reaffirms our commitment to fighting systemic racism and pursuing cultural equity, from our classrooms and offices to the broader writing and publishing sphere at large (check out our recent report to read more about cultural equity at GrubStreet).
+We know that writers from lower-income communities and BIPOC (Black, Indigenous, People of Color) writers continue to face inequitable access to opportunities for artistic creation and publication, as well as a lack of leadership opportunities in the literary field.
+To directly target these barriers in our own community, the funds raised at 2021 Lit Up will go to increase scholarship funds for teens and adults to take creative writing classes, as well as deepen programming that promotes the creative and educational work of Black writers and writers of color.
 Your gift will support the following projects:

-$85,000 to Expand Capacity and Programs for our Boston Writers of Color Group
+$85,000 to Expand Programs for our Boston Writers of Color Group

 During the past three years, GrubStreet’s Boston Writers of Color (BWOC) Group has grown into an active community of more than 2,000 writers of color.
 Funds raised through Lit Up will help increase resources for the group, including literary events, networking opportunities, writing retreats, submission fee scholarships, and mentorship, as well as new programming opportunities that will be possible at GrubStreet’s forthcoming Center for Creative Writing.